richorrichard/array-methods/requirements/findIndex.md

 # findIndex()
-The `findIndex()` method returns the index of the first element in `array` that satisfies the provided testing function.
+The `findIndex()` function returns the index of the first element in an array that satisfies the provided testing function.
 Otherwise, `findIndex()` returns -1, indicating that no element passed the test.

 ## Function signature:
     findIndex(array, callback(element[, index[, array]])[, thisArg])

 ## Function Parameters:
 - `callback`
   - `element`
   - `index` _(optional)_